jaanga/lib/db/dev-notes.md

 docBrowser Dev Notes
 ====================

-<i class="fa fa-camera-retro"></i> Rules
+<i class="fa fa-camera-retro"></i>

+Rules

+Create a new rXX folder locally
+Copy db.js from libs/db/master to libs/db/rXX
-Play with files in /libs/db
+Edit readme-reader.html so it loads db.js from local rXX folder Play with files in /libs/db/
-Once they are good: back up Master and copy new files into a new Master and a new Boilerplate
+Once they are good, and copy new db.js and files into a new Master and a new Boilerplate
+Upload to GitHub

 2014-04-29 ~ Theo
 Put the early releases into Archive folder.